sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 * [Makoto's processing pipeline](https://sccn.ucsd.edu/wiki/Makoto's_preprocessing_pipeline) is another relevant reference.
 It is not recommended for beginner.
 Nevertheless it contains important information about EEG processing and it is a worthwhile read.
 * [Danielle Gruber's pipeline](https://medium.datadriveninvestor.com/streamline-your-eeglab-experience-8803c805c5a7).
 Danielle Gruber is an EEGLAB user who shared her pipeline.
 It is long and detailed and also outdated (as of 2022).
 We did not spot any fundamental errors in the pipeline though.
 It is a single subject pipeline.
 * [The BIDS data script](tutorials/11_Scripting/Analyzing_EEG_BIDS_data_in_EEGLAB.html) is part of this tutorial, and it is a similar pipeline (although more complex) compared to the one presented on this page for processing data.
+* [The HAPPE pipeline](https://www.frontiersin.org/articles/10.3389/fnins.2018.00097/full).
+We have not evaluated this EEGLAB-based pipeline but it is a popular one.